Tamvshi/TavernAI/readme.md

 ## Features
 * Creating characters with personality setup
 * Online character library
-* Supporting chat with multiple characters simultaneously
+* Choosing name and avatar for your character
+* Deleting and regenerating messages
+* Editing any messages
-* Flexible settings for AI models
+* Works with various ai models
-* Story mode
-* World Info
-* Swipes
+* Importing chats from CAI
+* More longer messages from characters
 * Choosing atmospheric backgrounds
-* Editing/Deleting/Moving any messages
-* KoboldAI Support
-* Horde Support
-* NovelAI support
-* OpenAI Support
-* Reverse Proxy server support
+* Creating and easy choosing preset settings

 ## How to install
 ### In Detail: